 Irving Smith Architects has been developed as a niche Architecture practice based in Nelson, and working in sensitive environments in New Zealand and abroad.

-We demonstrate an ongoing commitment to innovative, sustainable and research based design, backed up by national and international award and publication recognition, ongoing research and teaching at the University of Auckland, and regular invitations to lecture on our work, including winning World Timber Building of the Year and World Higher Education and Research Building of the Year at the 2021 World Architecture Festival, 2021 Architizer World Architecture + Wood Award, The Building at the 2021 INDE Indo-Pacific Architecture Awards, Best of the Best Green Building at the 2021 Masterprize Awards, an Award of Distinction at the 2019, UNESCO Asia-Pacific Cultural heritage Awards, World Villa of the Year at the 2017 World Architecture Festival in Berlin 2017, being Highly Commended in Singapore 2015, and a finalist in Barcelona 2011, Singapore 2013,2014,2015, Berlin 2017 and Amsterdam 2019 and Lisbon 2020-2021, 2022.
+We demonstrate an ongoing commitment to innovative, sustainable and research based design, backed up by national and international award and publication recognition, ongoing research and teaching at the University of Auckland, and regular invitations to lecture on our work, including winning The Most Beautiful, Innovative and Iconic Building, Dubai International Best Practices Award for Sustainable Development at the United Nations World Governments Summit in Dubai 2024, World Timber Building of the Year and World Higher Education and Research Building of the Year at the 2021 World Architecture Festival, 2021 Architizer World Architecture + Wood Award, The Building at the 2021 INDE Indo-Pacific Architecture Awards, Best of the Best Green Building at the 2021 Masterprize Awards, an Award of Distinction at the 2019, UNESCO Asia-Pacific Cultural heritage Awards, World Villa of the Year at the 2017 World Architecture Festival in Berlin 2017, being Highly Commended in Singapore 2015, and a finalist in Barcelona 2011, Singapore 2013,2014,2015, Berlin 2017 and Amsterdam 2019 and Lisbon 2020-2021, 2022.

 Recognition received for Timber Design includes NZ’s highest Residential, Commercial and Engineering awards and ongoing experience with Government agencies and the University of Canterbury developing timber systems, that reduce damage during seismic events and allow immediate reoccupation.
 Property Council awards for excellence, received in 2011, 2013, 2021 include a Best in Category and nomination as a Supreme Finalist.